Tar (computing): Random access

 The tar format was designed without a centralized index or table of content for files and their properties for streaming to tape backup devices.
+Instead, the metadata for each file (such as name, size, time stamps) for each file is stored in a header before each file.
 The archive must be read sequentially to list or extract files.
 For large tar archives, this causes a performance penalty, making tar archives unsuitable for situations that often require random access to individual files.

+In turn, this design makes TAR archives resilient against damage from missing portions, in both the form of digital files and physical tape.
+A truncated TAR file with missing parts on either ends still allows recovering the parts that are not missing, including the file paths and file names and metadata, by starting from the first TAR header that is not missing.

+With a well-formed tar file stored on a seekable (i.e. allows efficient random reads) medium, the tar program can still relatively quickly (in linear time relative to file count) look for a file by skipping file reads according to the "size" field in the file headers.
+This is the basis for option -n in GNU tar.
+When a tar file is compressed whole, the compression format, being usually non-seekable, prevents this optimization from being done.
+To maintain seekability, tar files must be also concatenated properly, by removing the trailing zero block at the end of each file.

 Duplicates

-Another issue with tar format is that it allows several (possibly different) files in archive to have identical path and filename.
+Another issue with tar format is that it allows several (possibly different) files in archive to have identical paths and filenames.
 When extracting such archive, usually the latter version of a file overwrites the former.

-This can create a non-explicit (unobvious) tarbomb, which technically does not contain files with absolute paths or referring parent directories, but still causes overwriting files outside current directory (for example, archive may contain two files with the same path and filename, first of which is a symlink to some location outside current directory, and second of which is a regular file; then extracting such archive on some tar implementations may cause writing to the location pointed to by the symlink).
+This can create a non-explicit (unobvious) tarbomb, which technically does not contain files with absolute paths or referring to parent directories, but still causes overwriting files outside current directory (for example, archive may contain two files with the same path and filename, first of which is a symlink to some location outside current directory, and second of which is a regular file; then extracting such archive on some tar implementations may cause writing to the location pointed to by the symlink).